Algarve-Tourist.com

 Praia da Falésia

-The cliffs are at their tallest close to Olhos de Água
+The cliffs at Praia da Falésia reach their full height near Olhos de Água

 No.10 - Praia da Torralta